tyler-cromwell/Mantle/README.md

 - `include` - All header files used by the kernel.
 - `lib` - Platform independent library functions.

-## Branches
-- `master` - Mainline branch.
-Documentation, and feature/subsystem merges are committed to this branch.
-- `<branch>` - Branches meant for development of specific features/subsystems (i.e. `paging`).

-## Coding Convention
-- All uppercase for Macros and Constants with underscores for spaces (i.e. `FG_WHITE`).
-- Camelcase for Structs and Struct Typedefs (i.e. `IdtDescriptor`).
-- All lowercase, underscores for spaces, and subsystem prefix for function names (i.e. `cpuid_vendor`).

 ## Toolchain
 - Linux x86_64 GCC Cross Compiler - Download [here][cross].
 - `Makefile` - [GNU] Makefile used to build the kernel.